gbdev/pandocs/src/Palettes.md

 Unlike VRAM, OAM, or wave RAM, CRAM is not exposed in the memory map and cannot be accessed directly.
 Instead, each bank of CRAM is accessed through a pair of registers: one register is used to select a CRAM address, and the other provides read/write access to the byte at that address.
-Much like VRAM, CRAM is inaccessible when the PPU is reading from it, that is, during [Mode 3](<#PPU modes>): writes are ignored, and reads return $FF.
+Much like VRAM, the CRAM data registers are inaccessible when the PPU is reading from CRAM, that is, during [Mode 3](<#PPU modes>): writes are ignored, and reads return $FF.

 [^bit15]:
 The 16th bit, bit 15, is **ignored** by the rendering process.